Data model in the process

 modelInstanceId – access to the model instance

-A process that uses the data model automatically receives a variable:
+A process that uses the data model automatically receives the variable:

 modelInstanceId

-This is the identifier of the data model instance where the model values are stored.
+It is the identifier of the data model instance in which the model values are stored.
 All operations on the data model during the process use this variable.

 Script tasks

-A detailed description of using the data model in script tasks can be found here: Script tasks API and Data model API.
+A detailed description of using the data model in script tasks can be found here: Script task API and Data model API.

 UserTasks

-In UserTasks using the data model consists of using model keys the same way as in the section Data model on the interface.
+In UserTasks, using the data model consists of using the model keys in the same way as in the section Data model in the interface.

 Subprocesses